 DIY Candle Making: A Quick Start Guide to Make Candles at Home

-And I have found DIY candle making to be a creative and satisfying hobby.
-Unlike baking a pie or cake that you consume in a very short period of time, homemade candles can be enjoyed multiple times over the course of several months or even years, depending on how often you light them.
+I have found DIY candle making to be a creative and satisfying hobby.
+Unlike baking a pie or cake that you consume in a very short period of time, homemade candles can be enjoyed many times over several months or even years, depending on how often you light them.

 Why buy candles when you can make them at home?